kubernetes/community/events/events-team/content/new-contributor-workshops/build-and-test.md

 ### Task Overview

-Build Kuberentes binaries locally, and do some fun things with them.
+Build Kubernetes binaries locally, and do some fun things with them.

 **Important** Have facilitators to help with technical issues (2-3 is enough for Intermediate, you want 5 for Beginner)